Friday, October 31, 2008

 Thursday, October 30, 2008

-Multiple Sclerosis can cause scarring in the brain or possibly even some damage to the neurons in the brain, which can result in several sets of “symptoms” that can make it difficult to function each day.
-Daily tasks may become more difficult for the person who has been given a ms diagnosis, especially if the brain function problems are more moderate to severe.
+Multiple Sclerosis can cause scaring in the brain or possibly even some damage to the neurons in the brain, which can result in several sets of “symptoms” that can make it difficult to function each day.
+Daily tasks may become more difficult for the person who has been given the diagnosis of Multiple Sclerosis, especially if the brain function problems are more moderate to severe.

 These cognitive problems can be mild to severe in nature.
 Depending on how strongly you are affected, you may still be able to function on your own, to some degree, or you may need more assistance for some daily tasks.
 If you have more severe cognitive problems, you may end up being more disabled, either from a brain function point of view or maybe even physically disabled, making it difficult or almost impossible for you to function on your own.